-Dr Amy Clair to address London Assembly Health Committee with new evidence on impact of poor housing on children's health
+Dr Amy Clair addresses London Assembly Health Committee with new evidence on impact of poor housing on children's health

-ISER Research Fellow Dr Amy Clair will be addressing the London Assembly Health Committee on the topic of Housing insecurity and the impact on children’s health on Thursday 10 October 2019.
+ISER Research Fellow Dr Amy Clair addressed the London Assembly Health Committee on the topic of Housing insecurity and the impact on children’s health on Thursday 10 October 2019.

-The Health Committee will discuss the impact of housing insecurity in London on the physical and mental health of children and their families.
+The Health Committee discussed the impact of housing insecurity in London on the physical and mental health of children and their families.

 - Dr Amy Clair, Research Fellow, Essex University